 Canadian border official set to wrap up testimony in Huawei CFO US extradition case

-VANCOUVER: A Canadian border official who recounted the U.S. Federal Bureau of Investigation's "persistent" requests for Huawei Chief Financial Officer Meng Wanzhou's travel history after her arrest two years ago is expected to finish testifying on Thursday.
+Goodman, who oversaw a staff of 250 at Vancouver’s airport when Meng was arrested, said that she gave "incomplete" testimony.
+The court heard that she had reached out to a government lawyer on Wednesday with a concern that some of her testimony was privileged.

-The final week of witness cross examination, which is part of Meng's U.S. extradition case, comes in the wake of news last week that U.S. prosecutors were discussing a deal with lawyers for Meng to resolve criminal charges against her, signaling a potential end to a case that has strained ties between the United States, China and Canada.
+Associate Chief Justice Heather Holmes reminded Goodman to answer fully and truthfully and not to concern herself with privilege issues in future.

-Meng, the daughter of Huawei founder Ren Zhengfei, was arrested on a U.S. warrant for bank fraud at Vancouver International Airport on Dec.
-1, 2018.
-She is accused of misrepresenting Huawei Technologies Co Ltd’s dealings with Iran, putting one of its lenders, HSBC Holdings, at risk of violating United States trade sanctions.
+Meng, the daughter of Huawei founder Ren Zhengfei, was arrested on a US warrant for bank fraud at Vancouver International Airport on Dec 1, 2018.
+She is accused of misrepresenting Huawei Technologies’s dealings with Iran, putting one of its lenders, HSBC Holdings, at risk of violating United States trade sanctions.

-Meng, 48, has denied the charges and mounted a defense, asking that her extradition be thrown out because of abuses of process.
+Meng, 48, has denied the charges and mounted a defence, asking that her extradition be thrown out because of abuses of process.

 Her lawyers have argued that U.S. and Canadian authorities coordinated ahead of her arrest, using the extended investigative powers of the Canada Border Services Agency (CBSA) to interrogate her without a lawyer present.
 They further allege that private information collected by the CBSA was inappropriately shared with the FBI.